- Stephanie Toone The Atlanta Journal-Constitution

-Clearing out every bread and milk aisle at Atlanta’s grocery stores might have been mission No. 1 for Atlantans preparing for between 1 and 4 inches of snow throughout metro Atlanta and beyond Friday, but there’s a much more thrilling agenda item coming for tonight and Saturday: playing in the snow!
+Clearing out every bread and milk aisle at Atlanta’s grocery stores might have been mission No. 1 for Atlantans waking up to a fluffy, hefty layer of snow throughout metro Atlanta and beyond Friday, but there’s a much more thrilling agenda item coming for tonight and Saturday: playing in the snow!

-It’s been a while since we’ve been able to flap our arms and make a snow angel or take a slide down some of Atlanta’s best hills for sledding.
+It’s been only a few weeks since our last big snow storm gave us the chance to flap our arms and make a snow angel or take a slide down some of Atlanta’s best hills for sledding.

-If you only remember the pain and suffering of Snowmageddon 2014, we’ve got you covered on how to enjoy the rare art form of sledding in Atlanta.
+If you looking to once again take advantage of Atlanta’s (not so) rare snow day, we’ve got you covered on how to enjoy the rare art form of sledding in Atlanta.

 Here’s an Atlanta tip sheet on everything you need to know about sledding: